-(2) Can I receive a refund if I leave the US before my SHIP policy ends?
+^(?)
+Can I receive a refund if I leave the US before my SHIP policy ends?

-International students who are leaving the U.S. and not returning to UW-Madison the following semester may request a refund of the policy premiums for the time period after their departure.
-This is typically for the summer months of coverage for spring or academic year students.
+International students who study at UW for the academic year or spring term and plan to leave the US for the summer may request a refund of the policy premiums for the time period after their departure.
 The refund request form can be obtained only at the SHIP office.
 At the time of your refund application, you must also provide your expiring visa document (DS-2019 or I-20 document) AND a copy of your airline itinerary and payment confirmation (in English).
 Balances will be refunded to the credit card that paid the bill.
 Please refer to the SHIP website for additional information regarding refunds.